10 Award-Winning Flowers That Hummingbirds Adore

-Summer isn’t quite complete without the cheerful buzz of hummers in your backyard.
-With so many plants and to choose from, it can be overwhelming to pick the right ones.
+Summer isn’t quite complete without the cheerful buzz of hummingbirds in your backyard.
+With so many hummingbird flowers to choose from, it can be overwhelming to pick the right ones.
+Do hummingbirds like petunias, or do they prefer snapdragons?
 This is where our friends at All-America Selections can help.
-We looked at some of their best nectar-rich picks from past years to put together this list of award-winning annuals.
-Give these hummingbird flowers a try in your garden.
+We looked at some of their best nectar-rich picks from past years to put together this list.
+Give these award-winning annual flowers a try in your garden.
 Your hummingbirds will thank you!

-(Read more!
-How to Attract More Hummingbirds to Your Backyard)
+Grow Sparkler Blush cleome (Cleome hasslerana, 2002 winner).
 Not your typical cleome, this hybrid was a breeding breakthrough when it was introduced.
-Densely covered with pink flowers, it’s more closely branched than other cleomes, giving it a denser appearance on a more compact plant.
+Densely covered with pink flowers, it’s more closely branched than other cleomes.
+This gives it a denser appearance on a more compact plant.

-Why we love it: The airy blush-pink florets attract not only hummingbirds, but butterflies and bees, too.
+Why we love it: The airy blush-pink florets attract hummingbirds, and butterflies and bees, too.
 It makes an excellent annual garden hedge.

-The intense wine-colored florets will attract hummers first with their color, then with their nectar.
+Look for Quartz Burgundy verbena (Verbena x hybrida, 1999 winner).
+The intense wine-colored florets will attract hummingbirds first with their red flower color, then with their nectar.
 Improved resistance to mildew means this annual will flower a lot longer than many other verbenas.

 Why we love it: With a full season to blossom, this verbena will thrive in any container or hanging basket.

+Try Jolt Pink dianthus (Dianthus interspecific, 2015 winner).
 Exceptional, long-blooming garden performance, heat tolerance and attractive flower form and color make this winner worth considering for your garden.
-Hummers will be attracted to the color and to the plentiful supply of blossoms this annual produces throughout the season.
+Hummingbirds are attracted to the color and to the plentiful supply of blossoms this annual produces throughout the season.

 Why we love it: These easy-care plants show exceptional tolerance to hot summer growing conditions.

+Try Avalon Bright Pink nicotiana (Nicotiana x sandarae, 2001 winner).
 This dwarf variety of flowering tobacco is one of the smallest and earliest-blooming available.
-Plants are super-branched, providing a framework for masses of bright-pink flowers that blossom freely all summer long—a real treat for hummers!
+Plants are super-branched, providing a framework for masses of bright-pink flowers that blossom freely all summer long—a real treat for hummingbirds!

-Why we love it: The star-shaped blooms are visible from quite a distance, and the plant is virtually maintenance-free, making it perfect for both border and container planting.
+Why we love it: The star-shaped blooms are visible from quite a distance.
+The plant is also virtually maintenance-free, making it perfect for both border and container planting.

-Why we love it: This petunia has a vigorous spreading growth pattern that carpets gardens or delivers an astounding hanging basket.
+Why we love it: This petunia has a vigorous spreading growth pattern.
+Use it as a ground cover or to design an astounding hanging basket.